How long does it take to learn WordPress?

-WordPress is known as the most popular and accessible content management system (CMS) in the world.
-For many, it’s an attractive professional prospect, and they may start researching the path to learning how to use it.
-Often, the question “how long does it take to learn WordPress?” soon follows.
+WordPress is the most popular and accessible content management system (CMS) in the world.
+For many, it’s an attractive professional prospect, and they may research the timeline to learn how to use it as part of their career plan.
+If you´re one of them, it’s natural to ask yourself how long it takes to learn WordPress.

-This article explores both of these questions and gives a reasonable estimate of how long it will take and the knowledge you need for each.
+This article explores these paths and gives a reasonable estimate of how long it will take and the knowledge you need for each.

 Why learn WordPress?

 WordPress is by far the most popular CMS in the world, powering approximately 43% of all websites on the internet.
-The reasons for WordPress’ popularity are many, but the main ones are:
+There are many reasons for WordPress’ popularity, but the main ones are:

 Note: This article explores WordPress.org.
-WordPress.com, on the other hand, runs a modified version of WordPress.org’s software and is even more beginner-friendly than WordPress.com, at the cost of taking away a lot of freedom from website owners.
-To explore the differences and similarities between these platforms, read our blog post about them.
+WordPress.com, on the other hand, runs a modified version of WordPress.org’s software and is even more beginner-friendly, at the cost of taking away a lot of freedom from website owners.

 What do you need to know to learn WordPress?